 The Swedish Justice Department denies any knowledge of this case.

-(pdf Request to Nordic Police in Thailand) and
+( Request to Nordic Police in Thailand) and

-(pdf Request and rejection Rikskriminalpolisen)
+( Request and rejection Rikskriminalpolisen)

-The trial against Kimshopping pictures from the caseact
+The trial against Kim

 Kims trial was held June 14-17, 2011.
 A number of strange things soon became evident.
 According to the surveillance report Thai police had taken photos of Kim, his wife and a “foreigner” when they made purchases of lab equipment and chemicals.
 At the time the photos were taken, the police evidently had information indicating that methamphetamine was going to be produced.
 One would think that police would take an interest in this unknown foreigner (Mr Thomas Lilius), but no investigation whatsoever was made.
 Or as Police Colonel Sivapong Patpongpanich testified: